-Figure 3: HRC-I raster scan observation of Ar Lac in chip coordinates.
+Figure 5: HRC-I annular scan observation of Ar Lac in chip coordinates.
 Circles around each observation point have the 50%-90% encircled energy radii \times 5.
 The data are fit to a 2-D quadratic function to find the optical axis.
-Data taken in September 2018.
+Data taken in September 2021.
 The numbers under the circles are the OBSIDs of the observations.